Moya/Moya/docs/Testing.md

 With the previous `sampleData` and `stubClosure`, we could only specify the data returned when stubbing.
 But you have more options.

-As you may already know, Moya offers you the opportunity to configure an [`endpointClosure`](https://github.com/Moya/Moya/blob/master/docs/Endpoints.md#from-target-to-endpoint) on your provider.
+Moya offers you the opportunity to configure an [`endpointClosure`](https://github.com/Moya/Moya/blob/master/docs/Endpoints.md#from-target-to-endpoint) on your provider.
 In that closure, you convert from `Target` to `Endpoint`.
 And this `Endpoint` is where you are going to be able to specify more details for your testing.
 More concretely, on its `sampleResponseClosure`.

 As we discussed above, the default stubbing behavior is to respond to requests with your sample data with a `200` HTTP status code.
 This is, because the default `endpointClosure` defines a default `sampleResponseClosure` as follows: